DSR-RHIT/me447-visualizing-data/cm/cm202-graph-strip-plot.md

 **1. Museum exhibits**

-Create `explore/0303-boxplot-museum-explore.R`
+  - Data: `museum_exhibits` from the graphclassmate package.
+If you want to learn more about the data set, open its help page by running `? graphclassmate::museum_exhibits`.

+  - Explore: Create `explore/0303-strip-plot-museum-explore.R` to
-  - Use the explore script to examine the `museum_exhibits` data from the graphclassmate package.
-Explore the data, identify the number, type, and levels of variables, create exploratory graphs to compare distributions
+    explore the data, identify the number, type, and levels of variables, and create exploratory graphs to compare distributions.

-Create `carpentry/0303-strip-plot-museum-data.R`
+  - Carpentry: Create `carpentry/0303-strip-plot-museum-data.R` to

-  - Use the carpentry script to create a tidy data frame, make the appropriate categorical variable a factor, and order its levels.
+    create a tidy data frame, make the appropriate categorical variable a factor, and order its levels.
+Save to `data/0303-strip-plot-museum-data.rds`.
-    Save to `data/0303-strip-plot-museum-data.rds`

-Create `design/0303-strip-plot-museum.R`

-  - Use the design script to read the tidy data, create the final graph with ordered rows, use `theme_graphclass()`, edit axis labels, and add additional formatting you think suitable for publication.
-Save it to `figures/0303-strip-plot-museum.png`
+  - Design: Create `design/0303-strip-plot-museum.R` to read the tidy data, create the final graph with ordered rows, use `theme_graphclass()`, edit axis labels, and add additional formatting you think suitable for publication.
+Save it to `figures/0303-strip-plot-museum.png`.

 **2. Ozone readings**

-Create `explore/0304-strip-plot-ozone-explore.R`
+  - Data: `airquality` in base R. If you want to learn more about the data set, open its help page by running `? airquality`.

-  - Use the explore script to examine the `airquality` data in base R.
+  - Explore: Create `explore/0304-strip-plot-ozone-explore.R` to examine
-    Explore the ozone readings using month as the categorical variable, identify the number, type, and levels of variables, create exploratory graphs to compare distributions
+    the data.
+Explore the ozone readings using month as the categorical variable, identify the number, type, and levels of variables, create exploratory graphs to compare distributions.

-Create `carpentry/0304-strip-plot-ozone-data.R`
+  - Carpentry: Create `carpentry/0304-strip-plot-ozone-data.R` to create

-  - Use the carpentry script to create a tidy data frame, make the appropriate categorical variable a factor, and order its levels.
+    a tidy data frame, make the appropriate categorical variable a factor, and order its levels.
+Save to `data/0304-strip-plot-ozone-data.rds`.
-    Save to `data/0304-strip-plot-ozone-data.rds`

-Create `design/0304-strip-plot-ozone.R`

-  - As a time series, we would conventionally assign months to the x-scale and ozone measurements to the y-scale.
+  - Design: Create `design/0304-strip-plot-ozone.R`.
+As a time series, we would conventionally assign months to the x-scale and ozone measurements to the y-scale.
 Use the design script to read the tidy data, create the final graph, use `theme_graphclass()`, edit axis labels, and add additional formatting you think suitable for publication.
-Save it to `figures/0304-strip-plot-ozone.png`
+Save it to `figures/0304-strip-plot-ozone.png`.

 ## references